rollins-cms/cms330-spr20/sprint1/sprint1.md

    * [Video lecture](https://www.youtube.com/watch?v=exlaEOVRWQM) (~40 min) on FIFO, SJF, SRFT, Round Robin scheduling
    * [Video lecture](https://www.youtube.com/watch?v=_NlmflJQDI4) (~22 min) on MLFQ scheduling
    * [Practice quiz](./sprint1_practice_quiz.pdf) and [answers](./sprint1_practice_quiz_ans.pdf)
+   * Redirection of output to a file (for shell project)
+       * [Video](https://www.youtube.com/watch?v=Eyscu3ByNtg) (YouTube, up to about 4:00) explaining file redirection on Linux.
+You do not need to support the `>>` (redirect and append) operator.
+Just the redirect operator, `>`, is fine.
+       * [Written Overview](http://linuxcommand.org/lc3_lts0070.php) of file redirection.
+Just read the first section (through the end of the "Standard Output" section).
+The rest is interesting and useful, but not required for the shell project.

 # Reality Check:
   * On Thursday (after previous sprint's quiz), do sprint planning meeting (planning poker?) and setup Trello board with topics, deliverables, and time estimates